 When I was in Australia, I was overwhelmed by how expensive everything was, especially houses.
-A small one hundred year old shack with no renovations, heat, or gas hooked up to it was over $2 Million.
+A small, one hundred year old shack with no renovations, heat, or gas hooked up to it was over $2 Million.
 When I researched why EVERYTHING was so expensive I discovered it was because of Australia's strict government regulations, taxes, and laws (which you can read here) and the Australian citizens had no say.
 In fact, they don't even have any say in who their prime minister is.

 When I was in England, their government healthcare system, the NHS, was in crash and burn mode.
 They had run out of money.
-Citizens were already taxed at 50% and 30% of doctors were leaving Great Britain to find jobs in countries that were more economically sustainable.
+Citizens were already taxed at 50% and over 30% of doctors were leaving Great Britain to find jobs in countries that were more economically sustainable.
 Hospitals were running with bare bones staff and the medical community was exhausted from being overworked and underpaid.

-She is a completely different country from what she was when the Founding Fathers created her.
+The United States is a completely different country from what she was when the Founding Fathers created her.
 Or even compared to her first 150 years of existence.
 Heck, America was even a lot freer all the way up to 2001.